PyChanyoung/PyChanyoung.github.io/_posts/2023-10-08-AceProductcaseInterviewQuestions.md

 Sample Questions:

 - How do you evaluate the impact of fake news on Facebook?

+  - Sample Answer: To assess the impact, I'd first measure the spread and reach of flagged fake news.
+By understanding how many users are exposed to it and how frequently, we'd get an initial sense of the scale.
+Then, it's crucial to identify any correlation between exposure to fake news and user churn rates or reduced activity.
+Lastly, surveying users on their perception of Facebook's content credibility could give insights into the platform's trustworthiness.

 - How do you determine the optimal ratio between company posts and individual posts for LinkedIn feeds?

+  - Sample Answer: To find the optimal ratio, I'd start with a hypothesis-based on current user behavior.
+For instance, if professionals are more active during certain times (like weekdays) for job searching or networking, company posts might be more relevant.
+Next, I'd conduct A/B tests, showing different user groups varied ratios.
+Monitoring engagement – such as likes, shares, and comments – would provide insight into which ratio fosters the best user interaction.
+Additionally, retention metrics could show if a particular mix keeps users returning and staying active on the platform.
+Over time, as the platform and user behavior evolve, this ratio might need periodic re-evaluation.

 ### 5. Improve a Product (10%)